Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

 \subsection{Problem Solving}

-To solve this MINLP problem, our strategy is to decompose $\mathcal{P}_1$ into two subproblems.
-In the first subproblem $\mathcal{P}_{1-1}$, we initially fix the integer variable $m_h$ and then optimize the remaining two types of continuous variables.
-In the second subproblem $\mathcal{P}_{1-2}$, the optimal $m_h^*$ for each NV-HV pair is determined via the exhaustive searching.
+To cope with this mixed-integer nonlinear programming (MINLP) problem, we first fix the integer variable $m_s^n$ and optimize the remaining two types of continuous variables.
+Afterwards, the optimal offloading decision $m_s^{n*}$ for each RV can be determined via the linear search method.

-For the convenience of presentation, we make the following definitions for each pair:
+For the notational convenience, the following definitions are introduced for each RV–SV pair: